 - For any shampoos and the like, you might consider going over with several trial-sized bottles, instead of one larger bottle.
 That way, you can discard the small bottles as you use them up.

 - a good pocket knife: like a Swiss Army knife or the equivalent.
 Make sure it's sturdy enough for cutting fruit, cheese, and salami.
-(And pack this, obviously, in your checked baggage.)
+(And pack this, obviously, in your checked baggage.
+Not everyone needs one of these; having a few in the group would suffice.)

 - small flashlight (with batteries, of course; some archaeological sites we will be visiting have darkened alcoves, ceilings, or wells).
 Some of us have used headlamps to good effect.